How to Create SCCM Collection Based on Operating System Attribute Class | ConfigMgr

 SCCM Collection Query / WQL Query for Operating System installed between two dates

-The below query cannot be directly created in query desginer.
-You need to edit the query rules in query editor.
+The query below cannot be directly created in the query designer.
+You need to edit the query rules in the query editor.

 select SMS_R_SYSTEM.ResourceID,SMS_R_SYSTEM.ResourceType,SMS_R_SYSTEM.Name,SMS_R_SYSTEM.SMSUniqueIdentifier,SMS_R_SYSTEM.ResourceDomainORWorkgroup,SMS_R_SYSTEM.Client from SMS_R_System inner join SMS_G_System_OPERATING_SYSTEM on SMS_G_System_OPERATING_SYSTEM.ResourceId = SMS_R_System.ResourceId where SMS_G_System_OPERATING_SYSTEM.InstallDate BETWEEN "10/01/2022" AND "10/31/2022"

-SCCM Collection Query / WQL Query for Operating System installed in last n number of days
+SCCM Collection Query / WQL Query for Operating System installed in the last n number of days

-The below query will include the computer installed in last 30 days in collection.
+The query below will include the computers installed in the last 30 days in the collection.

-The below query cannot be directly created in query desginer.
-You need to edit the query rules in query editor.
+The query below cannot be directly created in the query designer.
+You need to edit the query rules in the query editor.

 select SMS_R_SYSTEM.ResourceID,SMS_R_SYSTEM.ResourceType,SMS_R_SYSTEM.Name,SMS_R_SYSTEM.SMSUniqueIdentifier,SMS_R_SYSTEM.ResourceDomainORWorkgroup,SMS_R_SYSTEM.Client from SMS_R_System inner join SMS_G_System_OPERATING_SYSTEM on SMS_G_System_OPERATING_SYSTEM.ResourceId = SMS_R_System.ResourceId where (DATEDIFF(day,SMS_G_System_OPERATING_SYSTEM.InstallDate , GetDate()) < 30)